dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 ## Get the gesture position

-The position at which a drag or drop gesture occurred can be obtained by calling the `GetPosition` method on a <xref:Microsoft.Maui.Controls.DragEventArgs>, <xref:Microsoft.Maui.Controls.DragStartingEventArgs>, or <xref:Microsoft.Maui.DropEventArgs> object.
+The position at which a drag or drop gesture occurred can be obtained by calling the `GetPosition` method on a <xref:Microsoft.Maui.Controls.DragEventArgs>, <xref:Microsoft.Maui.Controls.DragStartingEventArgs>, or <xref:Microsoft.Maui.Controls.DropEventArgs> object.
 The `GetPosition` method accepts an `Element?` argument, and returns a position as a `Point?` object:

 ```csharp
 void OnDragStarting(object sender, DragStartingEventArgs e)